Every enterprise has more potential AI use cases than capacity to pursue. The challenge isn't generating ideas; it's selecting the right ones.

 The Problem with Use Case Brainstorming

 Brainstorming optimizes for volume and creativity.
-Prioritization requires something different: a consistent framework that evaluates every candidate against the same criteria, using evidence rather than intuition.
-The Friction Audit is that framework.
+Prioritization needs a consistent framework evaluating candidates against the same criteria, using evidence.

 Task Mapping: Building the Foundation

-The result is a granular picture of where time is actually spent.
-This granularity is essential because the highest-impact automation opportunities are often buried in the interstitial moments between formal process steps—the glue work that holds workflows together but appears nowhere in an org chart or a RACI matrix.
+This provides a granular picture of where time is actually spent.
+Such granularity is essential because high-impact automation opportunities often reside in the interstitial "glue work" between formal process steps, missing from org charts or RACI matrices.

 Cognitive Load Analysis